qiime2/docs/source/tutorials/read-joining.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Next we’ll apply quality control to our sequences using ``quality-filter
-q-score-joined``.
-This method is identical to ``quality-filter q-score``,
-except that it operated on joined reads.
-The parameters to this method have not
+q-score``.
+The parameters to this method have not been extensively benchmarked
-been extensively benchmarked on joined read data, so we recommend experimenting
+on joined read data, so we recommend experimenting with different parameter
-with different parameter settings.
+settings.

 .. command-block::